15 Email Overload Statistics Every Knowledge Worker Should Know in 2026

 ""We found that the average workday lasted 8.2 percent longer, which translates to an extra 48.5 minutes per day." — Harvard Business School Working Knowledge Report

-The research suggests batching email checks to 2-3 times daily can reclaim significant time:
+Research supports batching email checks to 2–3 times daily to reclaim significant time:

 - Check email at 9 AM (morning priorities)